The Bird-of-Prey Size Paradox

 Star Trek IV

-A very similar scene as at the end of the previous movie shows a number of people standing on the hatch of the "HMS Bounty", but this time they appear to be much taller, making the ship only 50m long.
+In "Star Trek IV: The Voyage Home", a very similar scene as at the end of the previous movie shows a number of people standing on the hatch of the "HMS Bounty", but this time they appear to be much taller, making the ship only 50m long.
 On the other hand, the same "HMS Bounty" is said to have a 60ft (~20m) cargo bay, big enough to hold two 45-50ft (>15m) humpback whales.
-Fitting this cargo bay into a 50m ship is virtually impossible, since the rearward section is just not long enough -- especially considering that the aft end is indented and the impulse engines need some room too, at least a couple of meters.
+Fitting this cargo bay into a 50m ship is virtually impossible, since the rearward section is just not long enough - especially considering that the aft end is indented and the impulse engines need some room too, at least five meters, rather more.
 So 60m is the absolute minimum length for the ship, but then the whole engineering section would be nothing but a cargo bay.
 In this case the question would be what the Klingons need with such a single spacious room on a warship, with all other sections being incredibly crammed?

 Another good size reference in the movie is the scene in which the BoP sinks in San Francisco Bay and only the bridge is sticking out.
 The comparison with the people standing on the cloaking device bulge leaves us with a BoP of well below 50m!
 It should be annotated that in the case of the aft hatch as well as of the bridge full-scale mock-ups were involved that had to be built large enough to be recognizable but small enough for technical and financial considerations.
-Still, it is noteworthy that the movie generally attempts to render the BoP as small as possible.
+Still, it is noteworthy that, with the one notable exception above, the movie generally attempts to render the BoP as small as possible.

 Star Trek V

-There are no scenes allowing a thorough size comparison, but it can be assumed the BoP is the same type as in the previous movies.
-There are at least a couple of nice close takes of the ship.
-One of them shows us the lid on the torpedo launcher as it was arguably present on all incarnations of the vessel, so this is not a distinguishing mark that could help in making up plausible different dimensions.
+One close-up shows us a lid on the torpedo launcher as it was arguably present on all incarnations of the vessel, so this is not a distinguishing mark that could help in making up plausible different dimensions.

 Star Trek VI

 It is obvious that Chang's prototype is supposed to be essentially the same small ship type again.
 When the Enterprise crew speculate about a cloaked ship that could have fired at the Kronos One, a Bird-of-Prey is the foremost candidate for a ship capable of cloaking, which suggests that this is the only known cloakable ship type at this time.
-No size can be determined in the battle sequences, as we always see Chang's BoP well behind or in front of the Enterprise or Excelsior.
+No size can be determined in the battle sequences.
+If we see the ship at all, Chang's BoP is well behind or in front of the Enterprise or the Excelsior.

-Subsequently the BoP miniature had several appearances in STTNG, and although the K't'inga-class battlecruiser was available too, mostly the BoP was chosen to represent a generic 24th century Klingon warship.
+Subsequently the BoP miniature had several appearances in Star Trek: The Next Generation, and although the K't'inga-class battlecruiser was available too, mostly the BoP was chosen to represent a generic 24th century Klingon warship.
 This is the time when the systematic upscaling of the vessel type begins, supposedly to make it look good and threatening enough next to the Enterprise-D.

 TNG: A Matter of Honor